ikossaczky/invoice-parsing/docs/invoice_parsing.md

       - extract list unknown_processed_items
       - update vectorstore: add unknown item names, their embeddings and unknown_processed_items to vectorstore

    - Save unknown_raw_items with corresponding unknown_processed_items as well as known_raw_items with corresponding known_processed_items to database.
-Provide also filename and ingestion timestamp.
+Provide also filename and ingestion timestamp and extraction_method (VECTORSTORE or LLM)

 ## Models used:
 - as LLM for prompting we use Openai `gpt-5-mini`